 Students interested in participating must fulfill program requirements, submit an application, and undergo an interviewing process for selection.

-Participating graduate students earn nine credits toward their degree (3 Spring credits + 6 Summer credits).
+Participating graduate students may earn up to nine credits toward their degree (3 Spring credits + 3 or 6 Summer /Winter credits).